-Typically, the analysed dataset should be supplied in such a form that it is available for the analysis.
-This might be as Excel files (file extension either xls or csv), or flat files (ie relatively unformatted ASCII files; typically with file extension txt or dat) with little or no formatting beyond comma or tab separation of values (which are accessible by most widely used statistical programs), or possibly SAS datasets (file extension sas7bdat).
+Typically, the dataset should be supplied in the form that was used for the analysis.
+This might be as Excel files (file extension either xls or csv), or flat files (ie relativel unformatted ASCII files; typically with file extension txt or dat) with little or no formatting beyond comma or tab separation of values (which are accessible by most widely used statistical programs) or possibly SAS datasets (file extension sas7bdat).

-If any intermediate file processing, reformatting and/or file concatenation is required for the preparation of the input data for the actual statistical analysis, provide the computer code(s) required to carry this out.
+If any intermediate file processing, reformatting and/or file concatenation is required fo the preparation of the input data for the actual statistical analysis, provide the computer code(s) required to carry this out.